Skip to main content

 Research Projects

 Professor Farrell has been successful in obtaining over £1.76 million in competitive funding from the following bodies (A-Z): Australian Research Council, British Academy, Economic and Social Research Council, Leverhulme Trust, Nuffield Foundation, Royal Society of Edinburgh and the Wellcome Trust.
-Funded projects have examined the regulation of human bodies/tissue; the relationship between health, technology and regulation; the law and ethics of organ donation and transplantation; clinical negligence litigation; no-fault compensation for medical injury; and cross-border access to healthcare.
+Funded projects have examined the regulation of human bodies/tissue; the relationship between health, technology and regulation; the law and ethics of organ donation and transplantation; clinical negligence litigation; no-fault compensation for medical injury; cross-border access to healthcare; public health ethics and law; public health, trade and the law; regulation of tech-sex; health law and UK devolution.